SamuraisEpic/vfio-gpu-passthrough/README.md

  - `cockpit`
  - `cockpit-machines`
  - `libpulse-dev` prerequisite to scream.
- - **`scream` must be compiled locally. if you're not familiar with this process, you can use the automated script utility to do it automatically. if you don't trust me, you can read the contents of the script using a text editor, or `cat`. see [this note](https://github.com/SamuraisEpic/vfio-gpu-passthrough#note-for-autocompile-scripts-ill-be-asking-sudo-privileges-for-running-these-scripts-this-is-only-to-make-and-remove-the-source-code-directories-i-wont-use-them-for-any-malicious-purpose-if-you-dont-trust-me-open-the-scripts-in-an-editor-or-check-the-contents-using-cat-alternatively-you-can-compile-the-packages-yourself) for more info on autocompile scripts.
+ - **`scream` must be compiled locally. if you're not familiar with this process, you can use the automated script utility to do it automatically. if you don't trust me, you can read the contents of the script using a text editor, or use `cat`. see [this note](https://github.com/SamuraisEpic/vfio-gpu-passthrough#note-for-autocompile-scripts-ill-be-asking-sudo-privileges-for-running-these-scripts-this-is-only-to-make-and-remove-the-source-code-directories-i-wont-use-them-for-any-malicious-purpose-if-you-dont-trust-me-open-the-scripts-in-an-editor-or-check-the-contents-using-cat-alternatively-you-can-compile-the-packages-yourself) for more info on autocompile scripts.
  - **parsec (optional) must be downloaded via deb package. from what i know they don't offer a cli install on debian based systems**

  make it a one liner with `sudo apt install ebtables dnsmasq virt-manager looking-glass-client libvirt-daemon-system libvirt-clients qemu-kvm qemu-utils ovmf cockpit cockpit-machines libpulse-dev -y` make sure your system and package lists are up to date before running this command. i don't think you can make that part of the install command like with `pacman`.